DerrickXuNu/OpenCOOD/README.md

 </p>

 ## News
+**09/15/2022**: Powered by OpenCOOD, the paper *Where2comm: Communication-Efficient Collaborative Perception via Spatial Confidence Maps* has been accepted by **NeuRIPS 2022**!

+**09/06/2022**: Powered by OpenCOOD, our paper *CoBEVT: Cooperative Bird's Eye View Semantic Segmentation with Sparse Transformers* has been accepted by **CoRL2022**!

 **07/06/2022**: Powered by OpenCOOD, our paper *V2X-ViT: Vehicle-to-Everything Cooperative Perception with Vision Transformer* has been accepted by **ECCV2022**!

 **01/31/2022**: Our paper *OPV2V: An Open Benchmark Dataset and Fusion Pipeline for Perception with Vehicle-to-Vehicle Communication* has been accpted by ICRA2022!